ainsleyrutterford/Hackintosh/README.md

 # Hackintosh installation

-Installation processes for Windows, Linux, and Mac OS
+Notes about the installation processes for Windows, Linux, and macOS on my new build.

+## Hardware

-## Windows 10
+## Installing Windows 10

 Created installation USB using [this tool](https://www.microsoft.com/en-gb/software-download/windows10ISO) and installed with only one drive installed.

 All but WiFi and bluetooth worked out of the box.
 Had to install [this driver](http://en.fenvi.com/en/download_zx.php) (suggested in [this thread](https://www.tonymacx86.com/threads/a-perfect-and-simple-solution-bcm94331-94360-drivers-for-windows-10-8-7.302090/)) for WiFi and Bluetooth to work.

-## Ubuntu 20.04.1 LTS
+## Installing Ubuntu 20.04.1 LTS

 Created installation USB by following [this guide](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) which uses [Rufus](https://rufus.ie/).
 Unplugged Windows drive and plugged in Linux drive and installed as usual.